GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/06.051-060/01.Day-Is-Dying-in-the-West/docs.md

 ---
+title: |
-title: 51.
-Day Is Dying in the West
+    051. Day Is Dying in the West - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 051.
+Day Is Dying in the West.
+Day is dying in the west; Heaven is touching earth with rest; Wait and worship while the night Sets the evening lamps alight Through all the sky.
+    keywords:  |
-    keywords: Church Hymnal, Day Is Dying in the West, Day is dying in the west, Holy, holy, holy, Lord God of hosts!
+        Church Hymnal 1941, adventhymnals, advent hymnals, Day Is Dying in the West, Day is dying in the west.
+Holy, holy, holy, Lord God of Hosts!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 51. DAY IS DYING IN THE WEST
+## 051. DAY IS DYING IN THE WEST
+####  Church Hymnal 1941,

 ```txt

 1.
 Day is dying in the west;
 Heaven is touching earth with rest;
 Wait and worship while the night
 Sets the evening lamps alight
 Through all the sky.
 Refrain:
 Holy, holy, holy, Lord God of Hosts!
 Heaven and earth are full of Thee!